Naturhistoriska/NRM-DNA-lab/doc/github/README.md

 # Create or clone a new repository

-## 1. Create a project repository on GitHub.com/Naturhistoriska
+## 1. Create a (new) project repository on GitHub.com/Naturhistoriska

 Here we will create a new, private, and empty repository for a project on github.